plinder-org/plinder/docs/contribution/development.md

 repository clone.

 :::{note}
-We currently only support a Linux environment.
+Currently only a Linux environment is fully supported, although the base environment also installs to MacOS.
 `plinder.data` uses a number of dependencies which are not simply pip-installable.
-`openstructure` is for some of its functionality and is available from the `aivant` conda channel using `conda install aivant::openstructure`, but it is only built targeting Linux architectures.
-Additionally, `networkit==11.0.0`, which at the time of writing, does not install cleanly on MacOS, along with a number of dependencies which are referenced by a GitHub link directly, make a pip-installable package problematic.
+Several dependencies which are referenced by a GitHub link directly, make a pip-installable package problematic.
+This includes Linux pytorch, which will not work in MacOS.
 These additional dependencies can be installed by running:

 ```console
 $ pip install -r requirements_data.txt